npm/rfcs/accepted/0000-pure-mode.md

 ### Projects not using workspaces

-The `pure-mode` will also be available for projects not using the workspace feature.
+Non-workspace projects _will_ be able to use the `pure-mode` reification.
 This is useful as a library author, using `pure-mode` gives me the guarantee that my library will work as intended when consumed by projects which use `pure-mode`.

 ## Prior Art and Alternatives